orsonteodoro/gcf2/README.md

 towards the minimal CFI exception set for this package.
 4. Disable CFI for this package.
 UBSan may still need to be linked.
 It's discussed several sections below.
-5. Switch back to GCC.
+5. Switch back to GCC if all clang flags were all disabled.
+It could be a clang bug or source code incompatibility with clang.
-6. If this package is placed in the no-data LTO list, disable CFI in each named dependency temporary until this package is emerged then re-emerge back the dependencies with CFI.
+6. If this package is has a noreserve or CFI init problem corresponding to [Err 7] and [Err 13] in package.env, disable CFI in each named dependency temporary until this package is emerged then re-emerge back the dependencies with CFI.

-For case 6 use \`equery b libfile\` to determine the package and \`emerge -1vO depend_pkg_name\` to revert with package.env changes"
+For case 5 use \`equery b libfile\` to determine the package and \`emerge -1vO depend_pkg_name\` to revert with package.env changes"